 If there’s one major takeaway when it comes to systemic inequality, it’s how race and class can affect a child’s education and subsequent experience in life.
-The systems in place that often put children of color at a disadvantage have especially been scrutinized over the past year, and as Dionna Latimer-Hearn points out during our most recent episode, those conversations do extend to speech-language pathology.
+The systems in place that often put children of color at a disadvantage have especially been scrutinized over the past year, and as Dionna Latimer-Hearn points out during our most recent Missing Link for SLPs podcast episode, those conversations do extend to speech-language pathology.
 In her research on African American English, Dionna discovered that only 24 percent of SLPs were regularly receiving training on how to address students who speak using different dialects.
 Unfortunately, however, ignorance surrounding how different dialects contribute to the Black-white achievement gap can lead to misdiagnosing speech disorders and can negatively impact the overall treatment.

 This is why Dionna spends so much of her time spreading awareness about such issues, through Facebook groups and professional development courses.
 She’s gone back to school to delve deeper into the underlying issues that so often put AAE students at a disadvantage.
 But what can speech-language pathologists who don’t know as much about the topic do to learn more about it and ensure they’re giving these students a voice?